-Designed for Korean-American undergraduate students in STEM, Katalyst 2024: Korean-American Mentorship and Leadership Immersion for Young Scientists and Technologists is a conference that provides a platform for mentorship, leadership development, career planning, and networking
+Designed for Korean-American undergraduate students in STEM, Katalyst: Korean-American Mentorship and Leadership Immersion for Young Scientists and Technologists is a conference that provides a platform for mentorship, leadership development, career planning, and networking.

 Katalyst nurtures future Korean-American leaders in STEM, preparing them for their next steps after undergraduate education, whether it be in academia or industry.
 Participants will not only benefit from the immersive experience but also will be joining a community of Katalyst cohorts where they can continue to learn from and network with each other.

 Participants are selected based on their past achievements, leadership potential, and future aspirations.
-Approximately 50 undergraduate student leaders will attend.
+Approximately 100 undergraduate student leaders and mentors will attend.

 In light of reducing financial burden to individuals wanting to attend this event, we provide travel and meal support for the selected participants of the program.